saravanan-balas/budget-tracker/docs/universal-bank-import.md

 # Universal Bank Statement Import with AI Intelligence

 ## Overview
 This document outlines the implementation plan for supporting transaction imports from any bank globally using AI intelligence while optimizing costs.
-The system will support CSV files, PDF statements, and screenshot/image uploads.
+The long-term vision includes CSV files, PDF statements, and screenshot/image uploads.

+> **Current Status:** Only CSV imports are enabled in production.
+PDF and image processing remains disabled until the supporting services return.

 ## Current State Analysis
 The existing implementation has: